-To be eligible for a payment from the proceeds of the Settlement, you must be a member of the Settlement Class and you must timely complete and return the Claim Form with adequate supporting documentation postmarked no later than February 20, 2018.
-A Claim Form is included with the Notice, or you may obtain one from the website maintained by the Claims Administrator for the Settlement, www.CTIBioPharmaSecuritiesSettlement.com, or you may request that a Claim Form be mailed to you by calling the Claims Administrator toll free at 1-844-402-8599.
-Please retain all records of your ownership of and transactions in CTI Securities, as they may be needed to document your Claim.
-If you request exclusion from the Settlement Class or do not submit a timely and valid Claim Form, you will not be eligible to share in the Net Settlement Fund.
+To have been potentially eligible for a payment from the proceeds of the Settlement, you must have been a member of the Settlement Class and you must have timely completed and returned the Claim Form with adequate supporting documentation postmarked no later than February 20, 2018.
+If you requested exclusion from the Settlement Class or did not submit a timely and valid Claim Form, you are not be eligible to share in the Net Settlement Fund.

 |7.||HOW MUCH WILL MY PAYMENT BE?|

 Pursuant to the Settlement, the CTI Defendants agreed to pay or caused to be paid twenty million dollars ($20,000,000) in cash.
 The Settlement Amount has been deposited into an escrow account.
 The Settlement Amount plus any interest earned thereon is referred to as the “Settlement Fund.”
-If the Settlement is approved by the Court and the Effective Date occurs, the “Net Settlement Fund” (that is, the Settlement Fund less (a) all federal, state, and/or local taxes on any income earned by the Settlement Fund and the reasonable costs incurred in connection with determining the amount of and paying taxes owed by the Settlement Fund (including reasonable expenses of tax attorneys and accountants); (b) the costs and expenses incurred in connection with providing notice to Settlement Class Members and administering the Settlement on behalf of Settlement Class Members; and (c) any attorneys’ fees and Litigation Expenses awarded by the Court) will be distributed to Settlement Class Members who submit valid Claim Forms, in accordance with the proposed Plan of Allocation or such other plan of allocation as the Court may approve.
+The Settlement was approved by the Court and the Effective Date occurs, the “Net Settlement Fund” (that is, the Settlement Fund less (a) all federal, state, and/or local taxes on any income earned by the Settlement Fund and the reasonable costs incurred in connection with the determined amount of and payed taxes owed by the Settlement Fund (included reasonable expenses of tax attorneys and accountants); (b) the costs and expenses incurred in connection with the provided notice to Settlement Class Members and the administered Settlement on behalf of Settlement Class Members; and (c) any attorneys’ fees and Litigation Expenses awarded by the Court) was distributed to Settlement Class Members who submitted valid Claim Forms, in accordance with the proposed Plan of Allocation or such other plan of allocation as the Court may approve.

 Neither Defendants nor any other person or entity that paid any portion of the Settlement Amount on their behalf are entitled to get back any portion of the Settlement Fund once the Court’s order or judgment approving the Settlement becomes Final.
 Defendants shall not have any liability, obligation, or responsibility for the administration of the Settlement, the disbursement of the Net Settlement Fund, or the plan of allocation.

 Approval of the Settlement is independent from approval of a plan of allocation.
-Any determination with respect to a plan of allocation will not affect the Settlement, if approved.
+Any determination with respect to a plan of allocation did not affect the Settlement.

-Unless the Court otherwise orders, any Settlement Class Member who fails to submit a Claim Form postmarked on or before February 20, 2018 shall be fully and forever barred from receiving payments pursuant to the Settlement but will in all other respects remain a Settlement Class Member and be subject to the provisions of the Stipulation, including the terms of any Judgment entered and the releases given.
+Any Settlement Class Member who failed to submit a Claim Form postmarked on or before February 20, 2018 is fully and forever barred from receiving payments pursuant to the Settlement but will in all other respects remain a Settlement Class Member and be subject to the provisions of the Stipulation, including the terms of any Judgment entered and the releases given.
 This means that each Settlement Class Member releases the Released Plaintiffs’ Claims (as defined above) against the Defendants’ Releasees (as defined above) and will be enjoined and prohibited from filing, prosecuting, or pursuing any of the Released Plaintiffs’ Claims against any of the Defendants’ Releasees whether or not such Settlement Class Member submits a Claim Form.

 Participants in and beneficiaries of a CTI sponsored plan covered by ERISA (“CTI ERISA Plan”) should NOT include any information relating to their transactions in CTI Securities held through any CTI ERISA Plan in any Claim Form that they may submit in this Action.
 They should include ONLY those shares that they purchased or acquired outside of any CTI ERISA Plan.